Properties

 }

-It is rather common for a getter to consist of a sole return
+It is rather common for a getter to consist of a sole return statement,

-.
+as is the case for Age.
 Here too, C# offers a shortened syntax:

 public class Person